-There are many different reasons why a horse's breed registration papers can be lost.
-Sometimes, if the horse has been bought and sold a number of times, a previous owner will not have passed the papers along.
-Or as we know, sometimes paperwork just goes astray.
-Unscrupulous sellers may sell the papers along with a similar horse to increase its value.
-Along with being inconvenient for the new owner of the now 'un-papered' horse, this is illegal.
-Whatever the reason, it is sometimes possible to recover the registration papers.
+There are many reasons why a horse's breed registration papers can be lost.
+For instance, if the horse has been bought and sold several times, a previous owner might neglect to pass along the papers.
+Or sometimes paperwork simply goes astray.
+Also, unscrupulous sellers might pair the papers with a similar horse to increase its value.
+While this is inconvenient for the new owner of the "unpapered" horse, it is also illegal.
+Still, even if your horse is missing registration papers, it is sometimes possible to find information on the horse's pedigree.

-Shaving down neck tattoos can help increase the visibility.
-Some horses, rather than a specific set of characters may be branded with a farm tattoo.
-This means the horse's breeder may be found and be able to give clues as to the horse's breeding.
-Make sure any requests are courteous and understand that sometimes, very larger farms don't keep detailed records.
-Some do, however, and you may find that a clear description and photo will help a breeder remember your horse.
+Instead of a specific set of characters, some horses might be branded with a farm tattoo.
+This can lead you to the horse's breeder and give clues on its lineage.
+When contacting a breeder, realize that sometimes very large farms don't keep detailed records.
+However, many do.
+And you might find that a clear description and photo will help a breeder remember your horse.

-In some cases, DNA testing can help identify the horse's sire and dam.
-This can be helpful in recovering pedigree information.
+Furthermore, in some cases, DNA testing can help identify the horse's sire and dam.
+This can be key information in recovering the horse's pedigree.

-If you have the papers already but want to find out about horse's ancestry, there are several online databases that can help.
-The website www.allbreedpedigree.com is the largest and encompasses several breeds such as American Quarter Horse, Thoroughbred, Arabian, and Paint.
-Other breed registries such as the Morgan Club and Appaloosa Horse registries may keep their own databases.
-Simply type in the name of the horse, and if the information has been entered, you may find a photo, names of previous owners, pedigree and show records.
-Sometimes, you may find several horses with the same name.
-Check the date of birth and name to be sure you've found the right records.
-Another resource is www.wikihorseworld.com/pedigree/.
+If you already have registration papers but want to find out more about your horse's pedigree, there are online databases that can help.
+The website allbreedpedigree.com includes several breeds, such as the American quarter horse, thoroughbred, Arabian, and paint.
+Sometimes, you might encounter several horses with the same name.
+In that case, check the date of birth to be sure you've found the right records.

 Tracing the History of Former Racehorses